bugltd/ComfyLab-Pack/wiki/tutorials/XY Plot/README.md

 - various checkpoints (or virtually any model, LoRA, ...)
 - integrate various image resolutions / aspect ratios in the grid
+- combine the XY Plot with the `Output Config` node